OpenVPN/openvpn/doc/man-sections/vpn-network-options.rst

   :code:`DISABLE-NBT`
         Disable Netbios-over-TCP/IP.

+  :code: `PROXY_HTTP` ``host`` ``port``
+        Sets a HTTP proxy that should be used when connected to the VPN.

+        This option currently only works on OpenVPN for Android and requires Android 10 or later.

 --ifconfig args
   Set TUN/TAP adapter parameters.
 It requires the *IP address* of the local VPN endpoint.
 For TUN devices in point-to-point mode, the next argument